 The value that the leader places upon the cause is essential for successful team development.
 “Most leaders do not hold back because they do not know how to lead, but because they wonder if the vision will continue to be important to them.”1

 Dreams and visions for any organization are frequently never realized because of short term investing and a narrow view of what is in the future.
 The fact that a leader does not have a dream will become obvious to those whom he is trying to lead, and dreams take time to develop.

 One of the primary functions of a leader is to create energy.
 Another area of influence by a committed leader is that of energizing those with whom he works.
 If team leaders do not instill in people constructive energy, then there is a strong indication that leadership is not taking place.2

 Stability in a leadership structure is extremely important, so the changing of leadership among teams could cause problems for any organization.
-Thus, the tenure of leaders or the lack of tenure can also be connected to the successes or problems of organizations.3
+Thus, the tenure of team leaders or the lack of tenure can also be connected to the successes or problems of organizations.3

 This allowance should increase as the team matures and gains confidence in their tasks.4 If a leader does not allow his authority and leadership to convey confidence to those he is leading, then the results will be negative.
 When overpowering authority or leadership intervenes in a team, it can affect the team by